Geogrids

 A geogrid consists of a 2-dimensional arrangement of integrally connected tensile elements or ribs that form a grid or net-like structure, usually supplied in roll form.
 Manufactured from polymers, geogrids are classed as geosynthetic products; this is a broad product classification that includes geotextiles and geomembranes alongside other minor categories.

-Geogrids are used to solve civil and geotechnical engineering problems in or on the ground.
-They primarily provide a stabilisation or reinforcement function, to add to or enhance the properties of soil or aggregate materials
+Polymeric geogrids are used to solve civil and geotechnical engineering problems in or on the ground.
+They primarily provide soil stabilisation or reinforcement function, to add to or enhance the properties of soil or aggregate materials.

 What are geogrids used for?